-Will hyperbaric oxygen therapy for my medical condition be covered by insurance?
+Learn if hyperbaric treatments for your medical condition will be covered by insurance

-A question we’re often asked is “Does insurance cover hyperbaric oxygen therapy?”
+A question we’re often asked by potential patients is “Is hyperbaric oxygen therapy covered by insurance?”

-The short answer is yes, hyperbaric oxygen therapy (HBOT) can be covered by Medicare and commercial insurances depending on the medical condition.
+The short answer is yes, hyperbaric oxygen therapy (HBOT) can be covered by Medicare and commercial insurance depending on the medical condition.

-Most insurances will require prior authorization to cover HBOT treatments.
-How much you pay out-of-pocket depends on your insurance plan.
+Most insurance companies will require prior authorization to cover HBOT treatments, and the amount that you will have to pay out-of-pocket will depend on your specific insurance plan.
 Some insurance plans require patients to pay a copay, while others require patients to pay towards a deductible or coinsurance.

 What conditions are commonly approved by insurance?

-At this time, Medicare and most commercial insurance companies will cover HBOT for:
+Medicare and most commercial insurance companies will cover HBOT to treat the following conditions: